unknownpioneer/mvm_rottenburg_idle/README.md

 Enjoy!
 ### Explanation of Each Wave
 🤔
-### Madatory Configuration
+### Mandatory Configuration
-1. The custom robots icons: [MVM Class Icons V1](https://tf2maps.net/threads/mvm-class-icons.27848/)  Please follow its instruction carefully.
+1. The custom robots icons: [MVM Class Icons V1](https://tf2maps.net/threads/mvm-class-icons.27848/) .Please follow its instruction carefully.
 ### Issue
 If you've found the following issue: Unbalanced Robots Arrangement, Incorrect Displayed Icon or anything else, feel free to leave it in the Issue.